omnect/omnect-device-service/README.md

 ]
 ```

 The publish message format is also inspired by [centrifugo](https://centrifugal.dev/).
-A message must define a channel and a data attribute:
+A message must define a channel and a data attribute, e.g.:
 ```
 {
   "channel": "OnlineStatus",